xinruili07/takehome-assignment/README.md

 Reading the following will help you get a sense of the big picture when it comes to developing APIs/writing server side code, and how it fits in the context of a larger web application:

 - [How the Web Works](https://medium.freecodecamp.org/how-the-web-works-a-primer-for-newcomers-to-web-development-or-anyone-really-b4584e63585c) - Read all 3 parts, especially part 3!
+- [An Overview of HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview) - An in-depth look at how HTTP works
+- [HTTP Request Methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) - Overview of the different HTTP methods and what they do
 - [Basics of HTTP](https://egghead.io/courses/understand-the-basics-of-http)

 This project will be broken down into multiple parts.
 After you finish this project, you must submit it by following the instructions below.

-*This exercise is due before XXXday, YYYY ZZth at 11:59PM.
-If you can't figure everything out or have spent over 10 hours total, just submit what you have!*
+*This exercise is due before Wednesday, September 25th at 11:59PM.
+If you can't figure everything out or have spent over 10 hours total, just submit what you have!
+We prioritize effort over your current skills and knowledge.*

+Submit either a link to your forked GitHub repository or a zipped folder with all of your code to hack4impact@mcgilleus.ca.

 For any questions, feel free to email albert.kragl@mail.mcgill.ca.